sbt/sbt/src/sphinx/Detailed-Topics/Library-Management.rst

       "org.lwjgl.lwjgl" % "lwjgl-platform" % lwjglVersion classifier "natives-windows" classifier "natives-linux" classifier "natives-osx"

-To obtain particular classifiers for all dependencies transitively, run the ``update-classifiers`` task.
+To obtain particular classifiers for all dependencies transitively, run the ``updateClassifiers`` task.
 By default, this resolves all artifacts with the ``sources`` or ``javadoc`` classifier.
-Select the classifiers to obtain by configuring the ``transitive-classifiers`` setting.
+Select the classifiers to obtain by configuring the ``transitiveClassifiers`` setting.
 For example, to only retrieve sources:

 ::